Fulton Market Innovation District

 In the six years since the adoption of the FMID Plan, there have been several significant planning initiatives and land use changes that have impacted this area.
 In late 2020, DPD Central Region planners drafted an update to the plan to respond to these changes, providing updated goals and strategies to guide future growth.

 DPD and Ald.
-Walter Burnett (27th) will co-host a community webinar on Zoom to review the proposed changes.
-Registration is open now.
+Walter Burnett (27th) co-hosted a community webinar on Zoom to review the proposed changes.

 Additional questions and comments can be directed to firstname.lastname@example.org.

 To further implement the FMID Plan’s vision, the City adopted an ordinance in 2017 to: